haroldmud/haroldmud/README.md

 - 💻 Currently I'm training at microverse to become a Software developer in a remote and multicultural environment.<br><br>
 - 🌱 I’m currently learning Every skills related to javascript programing language.<br><br>
 - 📫 How to reach me(take a look at my link bio 😃).<br><br>
-- ⚡ Fun fact: I like to play piano 👨‍🎤 , one of my biggest passions.
+- ⚡ Fun fact: I like to play piano 👨‍🎤 , one of my biggest passions. yeassi

 ##